Kesha Says Quarantine Has Taught Her To Embrace A More Natural Look

 Advertisement

 I've also been brought back to the basics.
-I've forced myself to learn how to cook, and most things have been disasters, but at least I'm trying.
+I've forced myself to learn how to cook; most things have been disasters, but at least I'm trying.
 I've been evaluating what I need in my life.
 Physically, I've been going through everything I've accumulated over the past years and determining what could benefit other people and what is just taking up space.
 It's the same thing emotionally and with people; there are certain people who make me feel good, and safe, and comfortable — my chosen family.
 I want to see them as much as humanly possible as soon as this is all normalized.
 I'm going to make it a priority.

 “